-This essay is authored by Alfred S. Regnery.
+This following essay was authored by Alfred S. Regnery.
 It is reprinted partially by permission from THE INTERCOLLEGIATE REVIEW, a publication of the Intercollegiate Studies Institute.

 - About Political Policy